SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_update.rst

 The GenBank "source modifiers" are any of the fields in a GenBank record that pertain to the Specimen metadata portion of the Barcode Data Standard.
 To make a change to one or more of these fields, you will need to prepare a spreadsheet table with Accession in the first column, and all of the fields you want to change in the subsequent columns.

-TO DO: Add instructions for using genetic_collections to download a source table to start with.
+Coming Soon: Add instructions for using genetic_collections to download a source table to start with.

 Save the spreadsheet as a tab-separated text file (.tsv), and attach to an email to gb-admin@ncbi.nlm.nih.gov with the following text: